-Centres have for many years been required to have a written internal appeals procedure relating to internal assessment decisions.
-As part of this procedure, candidates must be informed of the mark given by their centre for a centre assessed component/unit.
-This applies to GCE, GCSE and Project qualifications (but see Question 1, page 2).
+Centres are required to have a written internal appeals procedure relating to internal assessment decisions.
+As part of this procedure, candidates must be informed of the mark awarded by their centre for a centre assessed component/unit.
+This applies to GCE AS, A level, GCSE and Project qualifications (but see Question 1, page 2).

-This requirement is to enable candidates to request a review of the centre's marking prior to the marks being submitted to the awarding body, should they wish to do so, and will facilitate the operation of a fair review process.
-It is reflected in the regulators' Qualification Level Conditions and Requirements.
+This requirement allows candidates to request a review of the centre's marking prior to the marks being submitted to the awarding body, should they wish to do so, and will facilitate the operation of a fair review process.
+It is reflected in the regulators' Qualification Level Conditions and Requirements (Ofqual) and Additional Standard Conditions of Recognition (Qualifications Wales).

 Centres should use the internal standardisation process to ensure that all teachers are confident in correctly and accurately applying the marking standard.
 Exemplar material and any guidance provided by the awarding body should be used.
-This should help to prevent marking errors and avoid candidates requesting a review of the mark awarded by the centre.
+This should help to prevent marking errors.